kosme/timestamp32bits/README.md

 # timestamp32bits
 Generate 32 bits timestamps using UNIX format.

-A library for calculating UNIX-like timestamps for dates AFTER January 1, 1970.
+A library for calculating UNIX-like timestamps for dates AFTER January 1, 1970 or whichever year is specified as EPOCH.

 ### API

+##### timestamp32bits(uint16_t epoch_year)
+* epoch_year: four digit year that should be used as the EPOCH for a custom timestamp.

 ##### unsigned long timestamp(char year, char month, char day, char hour, char min, char seg)
 * year: number ranging from 0 to 99.